lanl/LaGriT/documentation/INSTALL.md

 Visit the [offical LANL hompage of LaGriT](http://lagrit.lanl.gov), view the [LaGriT commands](http://lagrit.lanl.gov/commands.shtml), take a look at [what LaGriT](http://lagrit.lanl.gov/graphics.shtml) can do, or view [publications supported in part by LaGriT](http://lagrit.lanl.gov/publications.shtml).

-**If you run into errors building LaGriT or have suggestions on how to improve this documentation, please email Terry Miller (tamiller@lanl.gov) or Daniel Livingston (livingston@lanl.gov).**
+**If you run into errors building LaGriT or have suggestions on how to improve this documentation, please email Terry Miller (tamiller@lanl.gov), Dylan Harp (dharp@lanl.gov), or Daniel Livingston (livingston@lanl.gov).**